shawntabrizi/substrate-graph-benchmarks/README.md

 ansible_user=<ssh-user>
 ```

 The Playbook assumes all machines share the same SSH user.
-For straightforward usage, pubkey authentication is recommended including adding the identity to the authentication agent (`ssh-add`).
+For straightforward usage, pubkey authentication is recommended including adding the identities to the authentication agent (`ssh-add`).

 Execute the Playbook by specifying the inventory file: